jkitsao/kitsao-blog/content/posts/7-web-and-ui-design-inspiration-websites.md

 ## Conclusion

 Finding design inspiration as a developer can be challenging, but hopefully the resources above might come in handy whenever you face a design block.
-Good luck
+Happy hacking .